 - Transformation ratio

-1. DC Resistance of Windings
+1. DC Resistances of Windings

 The winding of a transformer is a long coiled wire.
 As any conductor, it has a certain resistance.
 The general rule of thumb for winding resistance is “less is better”.
 It might not be very important for many applications, however with ribbon mic transformers the winding resistance is one of the most critical parameters.